Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Valley Oaks Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 5: EARLY LITERACY: By June 2025, Valley Oaks Elementary School will increase the percentage of K-2 students on track to read at grade level by 2 percentage points or ≥ 80%.
+Performance Objective 6: EARLY LITERACY: By June 2026, Valley Oaks Elementary School will increase the percentage of K-2 students on track to read at grade level from BOY to EOY.

 Evaluation Data Sources: